Online harms law to let regulator block apps in UK

 Source: www.gov.uk

-Ofcom would also be able to fine services huge sums if it believed they had failed to protect users.
+Ofcom would be able to fine tech giants huge sums if it believed they had failed to protect users.

 More in www.bbc.co.uk